10 Best Ways to Find Influencers (Free & Paid)

 Such marketplaces include — Billo, Insense, and more…

 Influencer marketplaces can be an attractive option for brands looking to find influencers fast, but the costs associated with these platforms can be substantial.
-Plus you're not going to be able to find very many untapped creators.
+Plus, you're not going to be able to find very many untapped creators.

 Most marketplaces will charge transaction fees for each successful collaboration with an influencer.
 These fees can add up, especially for brands that engage with multiple influencers through the platform.